OCR-D/spec/ocrd_eval.md

 ##### mAP (mean Average Precision)

+This score was originally devised for object detection in photo scenery (where overlaps are allowed and cannot conflict with text flow).
+It is not adequate for document layout for various reasons, but since it is a standard metric in the domain of neural computer vision, methods and tools of which are increasingly used for layout analysis as well, it is still somewhat useful for reference.

+The following paragraphs will first introduce the intermediate concepts needed to define the mAP metric itself.
 ###### Precision and Recall

 **Precision** is a means to describe how accurate a model can identify an object within an image.
 The higher the precision of a model, the more confidently we can assume that a prediction (e.g. the model having identified a bicycle in an image) is correct.
 A precision of 1 indicates that each identified object in an image has been correctly identified (true positives) and no false positives have been detected.
 As the precision value descreases, the result contains more and more false positives.